syncfusion-content/wpf-docs/wpf/Docking/MDI-TDI-functionalities.md

 If you want to restrict the user to reordering the TDI window by drag and drop operation, use the [DocumentTabOrderChanging](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.DockingManager.html#Syncfusion_Windows_Tools_Controls_DockingManager_DocumentTabOrderChanging) event and set `Cancel` property value as `true`.

-N> You can handle the document window will be floated or not by `DockStateChangingEvent` instead of `DocumentTabOrderChaning`.
+N> You can handle the document window will be floated or not by `DockStateChangingEvent` instead of `DocumentTabOrderChanging`.

 {% tabs %}
 {% highlight XAML %}